 Use the best quality jam and vanilla extract for the best results, I recommend Bon Maman jam and Nielson Massey extracts.

-or my sponge because my ducks are laying like crazy, but obviously anything free range is the way to go.
+I used duck eggs for my sponge because my ducks are laying like crazy, but obviously anything free range is the way to go.

 In a normal gas oven it could take around 40 minutes to cook, my rayburn just cooks things really quickly.